coverclock/com-diag-astrolabe/README.md

     '*'         peer
     'o'         PPS peer

+I have used the GPSCon program with the SCPI command interface over the internal USB serial port.

+I have used the u-center program with NMEA and UBX on the external read-only RS-232 serial port.

+I have used the Lady Heather program with NMEA and UBX on the external read-only RS-232 serial port but haven't yet quite figured out how to get it to do something useful (but it seems to see data).

 ## Notes

     Apr 25 11:36:16 mercury kernel: [959158.661259] usb 1-4.4: new full-speed USB device number 13 using xhci_hcd